mwarning/KadNode/README.md

 ## DESCRIPTION

-**KadNode** is a small P2P name/resource resolution daemon for IPv4/IPv6 based on the Kademlia implementation of a distributed hash table (DHT).
+**KadNode** is a small P2P name/resource resolution daemon for IPv4/IPv6 based on a distributed hash table (DHT).
+The implementation is identical to the one used for the Transmission Bittorrent client.

 KadNode enables the user to announce any kind of resource by an identifier.
 This can be used e.g. to resolve a hostname to an IP address.
 It is also small in size (~75KB) and uses only one thread to save resources.
-The Kademlia implementation is identical to the one used for the Transmission Bittorrent client.
 Join any existing swarm to be able to find your node globally.

 By default, KadNode tries to send a ping to a multicast address on the local network